ArnauCermeron1/ArnauCermeron1/README.md

 - **Institution:** La Salle Campus Barcelona, Spain
 - **Highlights:**
   - Completed an international exchange semester at the **Norwegian University of Science and Technology (NTNU)**.
-  - Proficient in core programming languages and frameworks, focusing on both front-end and back-end development.
+  - Proficient in core programming languages and frameworks, focusing on back-end development.

 ## ⚙️ My Skills